Earth: Future

 Earth's expected long-term future is tied to that of the Sun.
 Over the next 1.1 billion years, solar luminosity will increase by 10%, and over the next 3.5 billion years by 40%.
 Earth's increasing surface temperature will accelerate the inorganic carbon cycle, possibly reducing CO2 concentration to levels lethally low for current plants (10 ppm for C_{4} photosynthesis) in approximately 100±– million years.
 A lack of vegetation would result in the loss of oxygen in the atmosphere, making current animal life impossible.
 Due to the increased luminosity, Earth's mean temperature may reach 100 C in 1.5 billion years, and all ocean water will evaporate and be lost to space, which may trigger a runaway greenhouse effect, within an estimated 1.6 to 3 billion years.
 Even if the Sun were stable and eternal, a significant fraction of the water in the modern oceans would descend into the mantle, due to reduced steam venting from mid-ocean ridges as the core of the Earth slowly cools.

 The Sun will evolve to become a red giant in about 5 billion years.
 Models predict that the Sun will expand to roughly 1 AU, about 250 times its present radius.
 Earth's fate is less clear.
 As a red giant, the Sun will lose roughly 30% of its mass, so, without tidal effects, Earth will move to an orbit 1.7 AU from the Sun when the star reaches its maximum radius, otherwise, with tidal effects, it may enter the Sun's atmosphere and be vaporized, with the heavier elements sinking to the core of the dying sun.
+A new study published in 2026 has suggested that the Earth is likely to survive the Sun's asymptotic giant branch phase.